raytroop/raytroop.github.io/source/_posts/insight.md

 ***impact on output impedance***

+The principal impact of DIBL on circuit design is the degraded output impedance.

-In short-channel devices, as $V_{DS}$ increases further, drain-induced barrier lowering becomes significant, reducing the threshold voltage and increasing the drain current
+> In short-channel devices, as $V_{DS}$ increases further, drain-induced barrier lowering becomes significant, *reducing the threshold voltage* and increasing the drain current

 ![image-20240901232709711](insight/image-20240901232709711.png)

+> Impact Ionization and GIDL are *different*, however both *increase* drain current, which flowing from the drain into the substrate